isomerpages/moe-bukittimahpri/_key-programmes/Learning for Life Programme | LLP.md

 </p>
 <table>
 <tbody><tr><td width="200px"><img src="/images/pamtv1.png"></td><td>
-</td><td align="justify">P.A.M TV provides an authentic platform for students and staff to promote a healthy lifestyle in Physical and Health Education <i><b>(P)</b></i> and showcase their talents in the Aesthetics <i><b>(Art and Music)</b></i>.
+</td><td align="justify"><font face="Arial">P.A.M TV provides an authentic platform for students and staff to promote a healthy lifestyle in Physical and Health Education <i><b>(P)</b></i> and showcase their talents in the Aesthetics <i><b>(Art and Music)</b></i>.
 It also encourages students who are generally quieter and more reserved to come forward to display their talents.
-In addition, students who are more articulate could support others by being hosts.With this platform, students and staff perform in the comfort of their own home or familiar environments. </td></tr></tbody></table>
+In addition, students who are more articulate could support others by being hosts.With this platform, students and staff perform in the comfort of their own home or familiar environments. </font></td></tr></tbody></table>
-<p align="justify">Videos received include artworks, instrumental playing, sports skills and even cooking skills that are beyond the classroom experiences.
-Parent participation is also encouraged.</p>
+<p align="justify"><font face="Arial">Videos received include artworks, instrumental playing, sports skills and even cooking skills that are beyond the classroom experiences.
+Parent participation is also encouraged.</font></p>

 <b>By-Invitation</b>